STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Experimental setup

+For SAC-R$^2$, we use the decay presented in equation \ref{pseudo-decay}.
+If the success rate doesn't improve over a period of 5000 iterations, a secondary linear decay is applied to completely erase the bonus.
+We always choose the largest bonus allowed by the condition \ref{condition}.

-In order to answer these questions, we compare our method SACR2 to a simple baseline SAC+Demo, which we define as SAC with demonstrations in the buffer, as well as SACfD \citep{DBLP:journals/corr/VecerikHSWPPHRL17} and SACBC \citep{nair2018overcoming}.
-We apply the following modifications to all 4 algorithms: \begin{itemize} \item For SAC+Demo, SACR2, and SACfD: Single buffer initially filled with 200 demonstrations, and kept thereafter at a ratio of $10\%$ demonstration data.
-After 130000 training iterations, around 800 more demonstrations have been added to the buffer.
-For SACBC: Two separate buffers, one exclusively filled with demonstrations (with a comparable amount). \item We additionally put 1000 random interactions alongside the demonstrations in the buffer, and pre-train during 3000 iterations before collecting any data. \item For SAC+Demo, SACR2, and SACBC: The data is sampled from the buffer according to prioritized experience replay (PER) \citep{DBLP:journals/corr/SchaulQAS15}.
-For SACfD: A modified version of PER which boosts the sampling of demonstration data is used. \item The replay ratio on the collected data is set to 32.
+We apply the following modifications to all 6 algorithms: \begin{itemize} \item For all methods except SAC-BC: Single buffer initially filled with 200 demonstrations, and kept thereafter at a ratio of $10\%$ demonstration data.
+We decide not to set a limit on the number of unique demonstrations available, meaning that around 500-1000 more demonstrations are added to the buffer (depending on the task and number of iterations).
+For SAC-BC: Two separate buffers, one exclusively filled with demonstrations (with a comparable amount). \item We additionally put 1000 random interactions alongside the demonstrations in the buffer, and pre-train during 3000 iterations before collecting any data. \item For all methods except SAC-fD: The data is sampled from the buffer according to prioritized experience replay (PER) \cite{DBLP:journals/corr/SchaulQAS15}.
+For SAC-fD: A modified version of PER which boosts the sampling of demonstration data is used. \item The replay ratio on the collected data is set to 32.
 Since the batch size is set to 64, the agent takes two environment steps per training step. \item L2 regularization losses on the weights of the critic and the actor. \end{itemize}

-On top of these changes, SACBC uses an auxiliary behaviour cloning loss and resets some episodes to demonstration states, SACfD uses an auxiliary n-step loss, and SACR2 uses the reward bonus presented in section \ref{method}.
+On top of these changes, SAC-BC uses an auxiliary behaviour-cloning loss and resets some episodes to demonstration states, SAC-fD uses an auxiliary n-step loss, SAC-R$^2$ uses the reward bonus presented in Section \ref{method}, and SAC-SAIL uses a modified reward (see (\ref{reward_sail})).

+All the results are smoothed with a rolling window of 100 episodes, and the standard error is computed on three random seeds.